Qingzhou

 Qingzhou (青州 (Qīngzhōu, 青州)) Wade–Giles: Tsing-chou, sometimes written as Ching-chow-fu, formerly Yidu County (Yitu, 益都县), is a county-level city, which is located in the west of the prefecture-level city of Weifang, in the central part of Shandong Province, China.
 Qingzhou is a dynamic industry city, and also grows a great number of farm products.
 The local government holds an open policy of introduction of foreign capital, and has established strong business relationships with more than fifty countries and regions.

 Qingzhou's historical heritages were highly praised and celebrated.
 In 2008, the Qingzhou Museum was recognized by the State Administration of Cultural Heritage as one of the first branch of national first-class museums, making it the only county-level city to possess such a museum.
 In 2009, Qingzhou’s Zhaode Ancient Street (昭德古街) was included in the first list of "China’s Historic and Cultural Streets".
 On November 18, 2013, the State Council officially designated Qingzhou as a National Famous Historical and Cultural City.
 In 2017, the Ancient City of Qingzhou was rated as a national 5A-level tourist attraction.

+Name

+In Chinese mythology and ancestral worship traditions, Qingzhou corresponds to the East and Qingdi (lit.
+"Teal/Green Emperor").

+The name "Qingzhou" (青州) first appears in the Shujing: Yu Gong, which states, "Between the Sea and the Mount there exists Qingzhou"; it was one of the ancient "Nine Provinces" (Jiuzhou).
+According to the Zhou Li, "The region due east is Qingzhou."
+Situated between the East China Sea and Mount Tai in the eastern part of China, and given that the East corresponds to the element of Wood, the color of which is Qing (青, teal), the area was named Qingzhou.

+From 2nd century BC to 7th century, Qingzhou was a general term, describing a provincial level region which covers much of today's north Shandong, and since the 7th century, Qingzhou was the name of a prefecture situated in this region with administrative center in today's Qingzhou City.

+In Western Jin and Southern Yan, today's Qingzhou City was called Guanggu (廣固 (vast and fortified)).
+After Emperor Wu of Song conquered Southern Yan, the Jin Army demolished Guanggu and rebuilt a city called Dongyang (東陽 (sun of the east)), and it was destroyed during the Jingkang incident.

+The core region of today's Qingzhou City has constantly being called Yidu County (益都縣) since 127 BC, with county seat changed various times (e.g. Guanggu, Dongyang).
+Yidu County was abolished in 1986 in the waves of Reform of the administrative divisions of China, and replaced by a county-level Qingzhou City under the jurisdiction of Weifang Prefecture.